lmbarros/sbxs_go_rand/README.md

 Random number utilities in Go.

-Package `randsrc` provides (pseudo) random number sources based on the following
+Package `randsrc` provides (pseudo) random number sources based on the algorithms shown in the table below.
+The "speed" column is as measured on my computer (Core i5-4460 @ 3.2GHz).
+The "notes" column is quite personal and subjective.
-algorithms:

 <table>
     <tr>